 2025 PTC Emerging Scholar Award

-The typology aims to provide scholars with a novel analytical framework for examining internet governance preferences, while offering policymakers a roadmap towards digital strategic autonomy, and active Non-Alignment.
+The typology provides scholars with a novel analytical framework for examining internet governance preferences, while offering policymakers a

 [->Poster]